aydanahmed/JAVA-/README.md

 # JAVA 8
-This is a simple library containing classes full of helpful methods for Java programmers
+This is a repository containing classes full of helpful methods for Java programmers